roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 #### Boxplot of the results

 <img src="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3.png" alt="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3" width="600"/>
+*Boxplot generated using RStudio.*

 I was able to find a clear difference between the averages of the different gear.
 After running a one-way ANOVA test, I was able to produce a p-value of p = 2e-16 showing it was statistically significant.
-In other words, the fish length averages for each method are significantly different.
-So, it is unlikely the difference in fish length for each method is due to pure chance.\
+In other words, the fish length averages for each method are significantly different, and it is unlikely the difference in fish length for each method is due to pure chance.\
 Additionally, from RStudio, I was able to determine that the mean fish length for the dipnet, hoop, and seine, respectively are 48.4 cm, 115.0 cm, and 57.4 cm.
 It is clear to see that the hoop most